 Unknown story, except for Hanford locals, where a gunfight in 1880 took the lives of eleven.
 Poor farmers, unfairly called sand-lappers, worked to make California Central Valley an agricultural mecca, what it is today.
 However, it came at a price.
 Trickery, thievery, railroad deception and corruption from railroad executives, and Leland Stanford minimizing the impact of these farmers, justice had to be sought.
 These hard working farmers developed a league to pool their finances to plead their case in court.
 However, the Railroad had other plans.
-Play in progress for the Kings County Historical Society to open in May 2021, in Hanford, California.
+Play in progress for the Kings County Historical Society and all Hanford history buffs.
+Play reading was posponed from May 9, 2020 due to the pandemic and is rescheduled for Fall 2021, in Hanford, California.